 Jill taught in Chicago and New York City public schools for 13 years and was a Mikva teacher for much of that time.
 She has a Masters in Instructional Leadership from the University of Illinois at Chicago and has been a professional developer, curriculum writer, educational consultant, and instructional coach.
-At Mikva, Jill directs the Center for Action Civics, overseeing curriculum development, teacher training, and the marketing of Action Civics philosophy in Chicago and beyond.
+At Mikva, Jill is part of the national team, overseeing partner sites, curriculum development, and teacher professional learning.

 Fun Fact: Brian is a lifelong White Sox fan.

 Brian leads the Mikva Challenge with the vision of bringing civic empowerment and political participation to all young people, especially low-income youth of color who are often left out of the democratic process.
 Coming from a family that was very civically engaged, Brian understood early in life the transformative impacts of learning civics by doing it.
 His experience as a youth worker on the West Side of Chicago reinforced for him the critical need for authentic youth voice and youth activism in low income communities and under resourced schools.